Humoresque (1946 film): Critical reception

 Lawrence J. Quirk commented "Humoresque is undoubtedly Crawford's finest performance ...
 Her timing was flawless, her appearance lovely, her emotions depthful."

 Bosley Crowther in The New York Times of December 26, 1946 observed "[T]here is certainly nothing humorous about the lachrymose Humoresque ...
 It is rather a mawkish lamentation upon the hopelessness of love between an art-dedicated violinist and a high-toned lady who lives for self alone...
 [T]he Warner Brothers have wrapped this piteous affair in a blanket of soul-tearing music which is supposed to make it spiritually purgative...
 The music, we must say, is splendid—and, if you will only shut your eyes so that you don't have to watch Mr. Garfield leaning his soulful face against that violin or Miss Crawford violently emoting... you may enjoy it very much."

 Robert Osborne of Turner Classic Movies explains, "Garfield did not actually play the violin in the closeup scenes...the hands were actually the hands of an unknown professional violinist.
 Very convincing."

 Awards and honors

 Franz Waxman received an Academy Award nomination for Best Music, Scoring of a Dramatic or Comedy Picture.

 Box office

 The film's budget was estimated to be around $2,164,000.
 The film fared well at the box office and grossed $3,399,000, and the film was hailed a success.
 With inflation in 2007, the gross is $35,737,750.

 According to Warner Bros., the film earned $2,281,000 domestically and $1,118,000 in foreign markets.

-According to Variety the film earned $2.6 million in rentals in 1947.
+According to Variety, it earned $2.6 million in rentals in 1947.